Construction Accident Attorney in Buffalo

 What should I do after a construction accident?

-Those who are injured in construction accidents should take a number of steps, both to protect their health and preserve their right to file a claim in court, including: seeking medical attention, taking pictures of the accident site, photographing their injuries, recording the contact information of any eyewitnesses, retaining copies of all injury-related documentation, and retaining an experienced attorney.
+Those who are injured in construction accidents should take a number of steps, both to protect their health and to preserve their right to file a claim in court, including: seeking medical attention, taking pictures of the accident site, photographing their injuries, recording the contact information of any eyewitnesses, retaining copies of all injury-related documentation, and retaining an experienced attorney.
+If you are a construction worker who was injured and you wish to file for workers’ compensation, you should notify your employer of the injury immediately or as soon as possible.
+In fact, you only have 30 days from the date of the injury to inform your employer, in writing, that you were injured if you wish to pursue workers’ compensation benefits.

 What types of compensation can construction accident victims recover?